More About This Recipe

 But we can do better at home, people.
 SO much better.
 And we don't have to break out the deep fryer!
 All we have to do is fire up the grill.

-Now, traditionally, poppers are filled with some bland yellow cheese.
+Now, traditionally, poppers are filled with some bland cheese.
 Again, we can do better than that.
-I like to use cream cheese with my poppers.
+Cream cheese is a great option.
 It melts really well and is easy to mix with other ingredients.

-Speaking of other ingredients, my favorites at the moment for this recipe are a big pinch of chili powder and a squeeze of honey.
+Speaking of other ingredients, a big pinch of chili powder and a squeeze of honey make great additions.
 The chili pepper brings out the heat in the peppers and the sweet honey works great with the bacon/pepper combo.

 As the poppers cook and the cheese melts inside, obviously you're going to lose some to the grill gods.
 Don't worry about it.
 There will be plenty in there still for eating.